Commissioner for Declarations Course (CDEC Course)

-The Commissioner for Declarations course can also be completed by distance learning at a cost of AUD$250.
-Fee is comprised of: $100 non refundable registration fee, $20 resource fee, and $130 assessor fee.
+The Commissioner for Declarations course can be completed by Distance Learning at a discounted cost of just AUD$200 (usually $250).
+Fee is comprised of: $80 non refundable registration fee, $20 resource fee, and $100 assessor fee.
 Includes all required text books.

 Note: all pricing is in Australian Dollars.

 Please note that deposits are non-refundable, and once the course is paid in full, no refund will be given for cancellations unless 5 business days’ notice is given (less a 20% administration fee).
 Should we need to postpone a course for any reason, every effort will be made to reschedule the course within the following two months.
 If however, this is not possible, or the rescheduled dates do not suit, participants will be entitled to a full refund.

 Once payment has been made on a distance learning course, and study materials have been issued, no refunds are available.